henkm/linkify/README.md

     </select>
 ## Usage

-Want to add a 'link to page' drop down in a form, simply call the `internal_links` method for the options_for_select parameter.
+Want to add a 'link to page' drop down in a form?
+Simply call the `internal_links` method for the options_for_select parameter.
 It requires the current value as a parameter.

 Example: